 The instrument's clock is maintained during brief disconnections.
-This time is usually sufficient to change batteries or replace desiccants.
+This time is usually sufficient to change batteries.

 USB-C power

 The USB-C cable provides power sufficient for configuration or data download.
 However, the instrument requires an internal or external power supply to perform sampling.